znsio/specmatic-documentation/documentation/authoring_contracts.md

 We'll take Postman as an example.
 Setup proxy in Postman's settings with the proxy host as localhost and the proxy port as 9000.

 Here's the documentation on [proxy settings in Postman](https://learning.postman.com/docs/sending-requests/capturing-request-data/proxy/).
-Use Qontract Proxy as an HTTP proxy, with localhost as the host and 9000 as the port.
+Use Specmatic Proxy as an HTTP proxy, with localhost as the host and 9000 as the port.

 Note: All operating systems have a system wide configuration settings for configuring an HTTP proxy.
 Many applications (such as Postman) provide their own proxy configuration settings.